Henry James Knight

-Henry James Knight VC (5 November 1878 – 24 November 1955) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Henry James Knight VC (Born James Huntley Knight, 5 November 1878 – 24 November 1955) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Details

-Born in Yeovil, Somerset (Born James Huntley Knight, Enlisted Henry James Knight) he was 21 years old, and a corporal in the 1st Battalion, The King's (Liverpool) Regiment, British Army during the Second Boer War when the following deed took place for which he was awarded the VC.
+Born James Huntley Knight in Yeovil, Somerset he was 21 years old, and a corporal in the 1st Battalion, The King's (Liverpool) Regiment, British Army during the Second Boer War when the following deed took place for which he was awarded the VC.
 The full citation was published in the London Gazette of 4 January 1901 and reads:

 Knight stayed in South Africa until after the war ended in June 1902, returning home on the SS Carisbrook Castle which arrived in Southampton in early December that year.

 Further information

+He later served in the First World War, receiving a commission as a temporary lieutenant in the 20th (Service) Battalion (5th City), Manchester Regiment in January 1915.
+He later achieved the rank of captain.

-He later achieved the rank of captain in the Manchester Regiment.
-His Victoria Cross is displayed at the Museum of the King's Regiment, Liverpool, England.
+He died in November 1955, at the age of 77.

+His VC is displayed at the Museum of the King's Regiment, Liverpool, England.